DFE-Digital/early-years-foundation-recovery/data/dashboard.md

 ## Build csv files on local machine

-1. Create a folder called 'analytics_tasks' in the root of the directory.
+1. Create a folder called 'analytics_files' in the root of the directory.

 2. Within each task in the `analytics.rake` file, comment out the equivalent three lines.
 In the ahoy_visit task, they look like this: